intel-ai-tce/ai-documents/AEM/mlperf/README.md

-# Get Started with Intel MLPerf v4.1 Submission with Intel Optimized Docker Images
+# Get Started with Intel MLPerf v4.1 Inference Submission with Intel Optimized Docker Images

 MLPerf is a benchmark for measuring the performance of machine learning systems.
 It provides a set of performance metrics for a variety of machine